 VP of Development

-We are excited to celebrate our commitment to older adults at a hybrid Heroes in Health: An Evening to Celebrate Generativity, Joy, and Healthy Aging.
+The Alliance celebrated its commitment to older adults at a hybrid Heroes in Health: An Evening to Celebrate Generativity, Joy, and Healthy Aging.

 Each year, the Alliance holds the Bipartisan Congressional Awards to honor individuals for their contributions to advance the science of human aging.
 The Awards also have a deeper purpose: to remind lawmakers of the nation’s bipartisan commitment to advance medical research to improve the lives of millions of Americans.